 If USCIS grants asylum to the principal applicant, all eligible dependents will be granted asylum as well.
 Applicants who are not granted asylum will (if they're not in lawful immigration status) be referred to immigration court for a hearing in front of an Immigration Judge, along with all undocumented dependents.

-Asylum applicants who are not granted asylum and who are in status – that is, have a right to be in the U.S., such as an unexpired I-94 based on a visa entry -- will receive a Notice of Intent to Deny.
+Asylum applicants who are not granted asylum and who are in lawful immigration status—that is, have a right to be in the U.S., such as an unexpired I-94 based on a visa entry—will receive a Notice of Intent to Deny.
 Dependents who are "in status" (in the U.S. with permission) will be listed on that notice as well.

 Deciding whether to add dependents on your asylum application and whether to file claims both as a principal and a dependent is a strategic choice.
 It is a good idea to consult with an experienced immigration attorney to help you make this decision.